Introduction

 Below are some of the most effective bridge page examples being used right now.
 Each one highlights a different approach you can adapt to fit your business, whether you sell physical products, digital offers, or services.

-1. Affiliate Pre-Sell Page Example
+1. Affiliate Pre-Sell Bridge Page Example

 2. Product Comparison Bridge Page Example